Skip to main content

 What Is a Personal Value Statement?

-A personal value statement is a short overview of what you value and how those values make you the best match for a job.
-A personal value statement helps clarify what matters and gives you a competitive edge over other applicants.
+It’s a short overview of what you value and how those values make you a strong match for a job.
+It puts into words what actually matters to you, and it gives you an edge over every applicant who only lists what they’ve done.

 What’s the Difference Between a Personal Statement and a Personal Value Statement?